john-nance/HTMLHelp/HTMLHelp/Docs/03_Writing Content/01_Images.md

 The default styling is to set images to full size unless they are wider than the display area, in which case they are resized to fit the window.

-You can link to images outsite the pureHelp system by giving a full url - but this will break your images if the images are moved.
+You can link to images outside the pureHelp system by giving a full url - but images will be broken if the external images are moved or renamed.

 ## Image Sizes

 There is no point in having massive images.
-The smaller their file size the quicker tey will load.
+The smaller their file size; the quicker they will load.

 These are help pages for screen viewing so they should look good on a normal screen/tablet.